TosbackCgusBridge-Bot/CGUs-versions/Ebay/Privacy Policy.md

-User Privacy NoticeThis Privacy Notice was posted on **May 1, 2018**.
+User Privacy Notice This Privacy Notice was posted on **May 1, 2018**.
 It is effective immediately for new users, and from **June 1, 2018** for all other users.
 See previous version of this Privacy Notice.

 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.